As summer comes to an end, preparing for the new school year can be a stressful time for parents and kids.

 15 Hire a tutor.

-Tutors are great to help with homework and comprehension of the material they’re learning in school.
+Tutors are great to help with homework and comprehension of the material they’re learning in school, and in home music teachers offer extra curricular support.
 For subjects like math, there are important foundational building blocks that many students miss.
 Unfortunately, many students are left behind in the classroom as the semester progresses, and grades suffer as a result.